bolshiyanov/expo-router-v2-step10/README.md

 <img align="center" alt="Multilenguage routing to static pages with Expo-Router v2" height="80%" src="./assets/images/Scr4.png">

-3) Translate beautifully into English: "Now I will create a function for those components that take data and contain translated texts in fields such as 'descriptions,' 'name,' and others.
+3) Now I will create a function for those components that take data and contain translated texts in fields such as 'descriptions,' 'name,' and others.

 The 'transformData' function takes the field name as its first parameter and the current page language obtained from 'props' as well as the object itself.